The Top 9 People Most Likely to Suffer From Vitamin D Deficiency

 As people age, they become less mobile.
 Getting outside seems more difficult, and thus less of an occurrence.
 However, that means that people who are more elderly are not getting the exposure to the sun they need in order to get their daily vitamin D.

-In addition, skin that is aging struggles more with efficiently synthesizing vitamin D, so any vitamins that you’re getting from the sun may not be put to their best use in older adults.
+In addition, skin that is aging struggles more with efficiently synthesizing this vitamin, so any vitamins that you’re getting from the sun may not be put to their best use in older adults.

-Kidneys also decline in efficiency as people age, and as a result cause older adults to struggle with converting vitamin D into its usable form.
+Kidneys also decline in efficiency as people age, and as a result cause older adults to struggle with converting this vitamin into its usable form.